Ilham-Pratama/use-url-sync/README.md

 **use-url-sync** is a set of tools that help you sync your state to URL.
 Along with this package, you can do some awesome stuff, such as:

-- Use state hook `useUrlState` to get value from url query string
+- Use state hook `useUrlState` to get value from current page path
-- Sync your states's values to url using `useUrlSync` or `getUrlString`
+- Sync your states's values to path using `useUrlSync` or `getUrlString`

 ## 🖥️ Example

+Current path: `/user?name=andy&page=1&isEmployee=false`

 ```jsx
 import React from 'react';